Lou Scheimer: Career

-Scheimer played a significant role in the creation of the cartoons He-Man and the Masters of the Universe and BraveStarr.
+The Filmation studio had emerged as a leading company in television animation, but it was no longer an independent company.
+The studio was purchased by the TelePrompTer Corporation in 1969.
+Westinghouse Electric Corporation, through its Group W Productions division, acquired Filmation along with its purchase of TelePrompTer's cable and entertainment properties in 1981.
+Despite this, Scheimer continued leading the company.
+He played a significant role in the creation of the cartoons He-Man and the Masters of the Universe and BraveStarr.
 As well as the executive producer, he was also co-credited for the series' musical score under the pseudonym "Erika Lane" (which combined the names of his daughter Erika and son Lane).
 It had also been used as a character name on the 1967 Filmation series Fantastic Voyage.
-He became a voice actor for the show (as he had done for many of his company's previous productions), going under the pseudonym "Erik Gunden".
+Scheimer became a voice actor for the show (as he had done for many of his company's previous productions), going under the pseudonym "Erik Gunden".
 The last name was taken from his father's original surname: "Gundenscheimer" (which was later shortened to Scheimer).
 The first name was Lou's middle name, which he was not given by his parents, but instead by his wife Jay, who felt that he should have one.
 Scheimer's contribution to the cast was, in fact, most notable as he voiced several supporting characters, including Orko (and other characters with a similar Smurfs-voice), Stratos, King Randor and others.
 The reason that Scheimer performed the voices for so many supporting characters was that the "official" voice actors were contracted to perform no more than three different voices per episode.
 Since there were usually only three regular cast members working on each show, Scheimer would fill in the rest of the male cast.
-This is also why his wife and daughter did various small parts in the first season of He-Man.
-During the second season of He-Man, and all of She-Ra, Erika Scheimer received an onscreen credit as an actor and also directed the voice actors, and she and her father recorded the remaining voices on their own later, because he did not see himself as a "proper" actor and was ashamed of recording with the other voice actors due to severe budget restrictions.
+This is also why his wife and daughter did various small parts in the first season of He-Man, with Erika Scheimer performing supporting female voices and occasional voice-acting for young boy characters.

+During the second season of He-Man, and all of She-Ra: Princess of Power, Erika received an onscreen credit as an actor and also directed the voice actors, and she and her father recorded the remaining voices on their own later, because he did not see himself as a "proper" actor and was ashamed of recording with the other voice actors due to severe budget restrictions.
 The pitch of his voice was often changed by using a "harmonizer", which could control the pitch without altering the speed of the sound.
 The animated series also pioneered a type of programming known as first-run syndication.
 Another first was the storyline being based on an action figure toy; before this time, FCC regulations had prohibited any type of children's programming being based on a toy.
 Scheimer transformed He-Man from a graphically violent version of Conan the Barbarian into a pro-social character, who imparted a life lesson to impressionable viewers in each episode.